RobinTail/express-zod-api/README.md

 });
 ```

-Note: `OutputValidationError` and `InputValidationError` are also available for your custom error handling.
 _See also [Different responses for different status codes](#different-responses-for-different-status-codes)_.

 After creating your custom `ResultHandler` you can use it as an argument for `EndpointsFactory` instance creation: